Human Model Creation With a Rig for Later Work in Blender

 Quick creation of a human model in Adobe Fuse and then export to Blender

-Adobe Fuse is a program for quick creation of high-quality human models with the possibility of their subsequent animation.
-Like all products from Adobe, this program has versions for Windows and MacOS, but not for Linux.
+Adobe Fuse is a program for the quick creation of high-quality human models with the possibility of their subsequent animation.
+Like all products from Adobe, this program has versions for Windows and MacOS but not for Linux.
 But at the same time, there is a free Steam version that works great through Proton.
 I think the same version will work through regular Wine.

 - Adobe Fuse creates a high-quality model of a human.
 And here we have the opportunity to customize anything, including clothes.
-Unlike the inconvenient and non-obvious engines in MakeHuman, using Fuse you can visually and graphically create a human model.
+Unlike the inconvenient and non-obvious engines in MakeHuman, using Fuse, you can visually and graphically create a human model.
 For example, if you want to increase the length of the nose, you simply grab the model by the nose and pull.
 Yes, everything is so simple.
 The output model can be saved in the “obj” format and immediately imported into Blender.
-However, getting to the result will not be without challenges, and the most engraving one is without a rig.
-But this is not a problem, because the best way is to not immediately export to Blender but to follow the next step...
+However, getting to the result will not be without challenges; the most engraving one is without a rig.
+But this is not a problem because the best way is to not immediately export to Blender but to follow the next step...

 - Mixamo retains a format suitable for Blender with the rig.
 There are several formats suitable for Blender.
 For example, Collada has proven itself well.